Paul Trollope: International career

 In May 1997, Trollope was called up by then Wales manager, Bobby Gould, and made his debut in a 1–0 victory over Scotland at Kilmarnock.
-While Trollope was never able to hold down a regular place in the Wales national football team, he made nine appearances for the senior squad over six years, culminating in March 2003 in a 4–0 home victory over Azerbaijan in the ultimately unsuccessful qualifying campaign for Euro 2004.
+While Trollope was never able to hold down a regular place in the Wales national team, he made nine appearances for the senior squad over six years, culminating in March 2003 in a 4–0 home victory over Azerbaijan in the ultimately unsuccessful qualifying campaign for Euro 2004.

-Management career
+Coaching and management career

 Bristol Rovers

 In June 2004 he moved to Bristol Rovers on a free transfer.
 In his second season, he became caretaker manager and was then appointed first-team coach in a two-tier managerial structure, alongside Director of Football Lennie Lawrence, in November 2005.
 His first season in charge ended in a respectable midtable position of 12th place in League Two.
 The following year Rovers reached the Football League Trophy final but lost to Doncaster Rovers.
 They made up for this loss by winning promotion to League One via the play-offs.

 In the 2007–08 season, Trollope steered Bristol Rovers to mid-table security after a shaky start.
 Rovers also made the quarter-finals of the FA Cup for the first time in 50 years.
 In September 2009, following more success, he signed a rolling one-year contract under which his title changed to manager.

 Despite his achievements at the club, he was sacked on 15 December 2010, with Rovers lying in the League One relegation zone.
 His overall record in charge of the club was 106 wins and 71 draws from 284 games.
 During his time with the club, Trollope won the EFL League One Manager of the Month award on two occasions, for October 2008 after four wins and one draw from five and September 2009.